dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/hooks-operations.md

   * `on-run-start`: executed at the _start_ of `dbt run`, `dbt seed` or `dbt snapshot`
   * `on-run-end`: executed at the _end_ of `dbt run`, `dbt seed` or `dbt snapshot`

-Hooks can help you leverage database-specific actions to expand dbt.
-You can define hooks in your `dbt_project.yml` file.
-Pre- and post-hooks can also be defined in a `config` block.
+Hooks are a more-advanced capability that enable you to run custom SQL, and leverage database-specific actions, beyond what dbt makes available out-of-the-box with standard materializations and configurations.

 <VersionBlock firstVersion="1.2">